Want to get on ODSP but don't know how?

 Sometimes the presiding member will bring in new members to observe or train, though they should (and do) ask permission for this if the new member is not there in a formal decision-making capacity.

 The SBT sits all over the province [Act s.65(1)].
-Regular hearings are held in the Tribunal's permanent offices in Toronto (sittings Tuesday through Thursday), and the Tribunal schedules periodic swings through smaller centres where they will sit in public community facilities or hotels.
+Regular hearings are held in the Tribunal's permanent offices in Toronto at 7th Floor, 1075 Bay Street, and the Tribunal schedules periodic swings through smaller centres where they will sit in public community facilities or hotels.

 .
 Basic Principles of Adjudication

-Members who decide a case must hear ALL the evidence in a case [Act s.66(4)].
+Members who decide a case must hear all the evidence adduced in it [Act s.66(4)].
 For instance, if a Tribunal member becomes sick and cannot complete the hearing, then the hearing must start all over again - unless other members were also present during all the evidence who can satisfy this rule.

 .
 Case Law

 In Re Cardinal and COMSOC (Director, FBA) 32 O.R.
-(2d) 65 (1981, Div Ct) the court allowed a recipient's court appeal where the tribunal (then the previous Social Assistance Review Board) dismissed the appellant's first appeal on the grounds that the Director had acted appropriately on the evidence before it.
+(2d) 65 (1981, Div Ct) the court allowed a recipient's appeal where the tribunal (then the previous Social Assistance Review Board) dismissed the appellant's first appeal on the grounds that the Director had acted appropriately on the evidence before it.
 The court held that the appropriate role of the tribunal was to decide the correctness of the decision, not to declare on the conduct of the tribunal as such based on the evidence before it (unless of course such conduct was relevant to the primary function of determining the correctness of the decision).
-In this fashion the the tribunal's role was not akin to that of an appeal court.

 (d) Timelines for Filing an Appeal